Over the years, I’ve blogged about projected expenses which you may know as irregular expenses.

 Monthly Budget and Actual Budget

-Below you will see two tables: our monthly budget and the other is our actual budget.
+Below are two tables: our monthly budget and our actual budget.

 This budget represents two adults and a pre-schooler, plus retirement investments.

-Budget colour chart: If highlighted in blue, that means it is a projected expense.
+Budget colour chart: If highlighted in blue, it is a projected expense.

 Since May 2014, we’ve been mortgage-free, making cash available for savings, investments, and renovations.